Exfoliation

 Dry skin needs gentle exfoliation to avoid stripping away natural oils that keep the skin moisturised.
 Tips for exfoliating dry skin:

-• Moisturise immediately after exfoliating to lock in moisture.
+- Moisturise right after exfoliating to lock in hydration.

 Oily Skin